Zac-Digital/Service-Directory/README.md

   Infrastructure layer(s).
 - `ServiceDirectory.Domain` - Contains POCOs (Plain Old CLR Objects) that is used to pass data between architectural layers.
-- `ServiceDirectory.Infrastructure` - Contains external database connections and facilitates CRUD operations.
+- `ServiceDirectory.Infrastructure.Data` - Contains external database connections and facilitates CRUD operations.
 - `ServiceDirectory.Presentation.Api` - Contains an API that is consumed by the Web layer.
 - `ServiceDirectory.Presentation.Web` - Contains the user-facing web application layer.